 - Minimum 3 top-level categories displayed on homepage

-- Navigation menu that can be anchored on the left or top of the page
+- Navigation menu anchored at left or top of the page

 - Collapsible categories that can go up to 6 levels deep

 These templates are designed with good User Experience for self-service in mind – that means content is clearly laid out, users can discover or search for content, and it’s interlinked appropriately.

 Information Architecture is the way that your information is presented, and it also refers to the behind-the-scenes structure that makes your content seem coherent.

 - Organization Schemes and Structures: The categorisation and structure of your content

 - Labeling Systems: Organizing way of representing the information

 - Navigation Systems: The way for users to browse through or explore information